Endava/cats/README.md

 - filter test runs based on the result: `All`, `Success`, `Warn` and `Error`
 - filter based on the `Fuzzer` so that you can only see the runs for that specific `Fuzzer`
-- a summary table with all the test cases with their corresponding path against they were run, and the result
+- a summary table with all the tests with their corresponding path against they were run, and the result
-- ability to click on any test case and get details about the Scenario being executed, Expected Result, Actual result as well as request/response details
+- ability to click on any tests and get details about the Scenario being executed, Expected Result, Actual result as well as request/response details

 Understanding the `Result Reason` values:
 - `Unexpected Exception` - reported as `error`; this might indicate a possible bug in the service or a corner case that is not handled correctly by CATS